All film sites img

 Deleted: 1

-Composited background footage: 4 scenes
+Composited background ksar footage: 4 scenes

 Historic: First-ever Star Wars franchise filming at a Tunisian ksar.